aces/Loris/README.md

 You can try LORIS on Heroku before installing it on your system.
 The project management and clinical data management functions of LORIS are available for experimenting with.
 Imaging functionality is not yet available.

-Deploy and log in with username <i>admin</i> and the password that's set up during deployment via ClearDB.
+Deploy and log in with username *admin* and the password that's set up during deployment via ClearDB.

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy?template=https://github.com/aces/Loris/tree/master)
 <br>